mdsol/mauth-client-rust/README.md

-The optional `axum-service` feature provides for a Tower Layer and Service that will authenticate incoming requests via MAuth V2 or V1 and provide to the lower layers a validated app_uuid from the request via the ValidatedRequestDetails struct.
-Note that this feature now includes a `RequiredMAuthValidationLayer`, which will reject any requests without a valid signature before they reach lower layers, and also a `OptionalMAuthValidationLayer`, which lets all requests through, but only attaches a ValidatedRequestDetails extension struct if there is a valid signature.
+The optional `axum-service` feature provides for a Tower Layer and Service that will authenticate incoming requests via MAuth V2 or V1 and provide to the lower layers a validated app_uuid from the request via the `ValidatedRequestDetails` struct.
+Note that this feature now includes a `RequiredMAuthValidationLayer`, which will reject any requests without a valid signature before they reach lower layers, and also a `OptionalMAuthValidationLayer`, which lets all requests through, but only attaches a `ValidatedRequestDetails` extension struct if there is a valid signature.
 When using this layer, it is the responsiblity of the request handler to check for the extension and reject requests that are not properly authorized.

+Note that `ValidatedRequestDetails` implements Axum's `FromRequestParts`, so you can specify it bare in a request handler.
+This implementation includes returning a 401 Unauthorized status code if the extension is not present.
+If you would like to return a different response, or respond to the lack of the extension in another way, you can use a more manual mechanism to check for the extension and decide how to proceed if it is not present.

 There are also optional features `tracing-otel-26` and `tracing-otel-27` that pair with the `axum-service` feature to ensure that any outgoing requests for credentials that take